 President Nancy Oliver Gray

-Nancy Oliver Gray became Hollins University’s eleventh president in January 2005.
+Nancy Oliver Gray became Hollins University’s 11th president in January 2005.
 She brought to Hollins a strong belief in the liberal arts and sciences and the need for women’s colleges in higher education.

-Gray also guided the university through the largest comprehensive fundraising campaign in school history and the largest ever undertaken by a women’s college in the South, the Campaign for Women Who Are Going Places.
-The campaign successfully concluded in 2010 with over $161 million raised, far exceeding the goal of $125 million.
+- Gray led the largest comprehensive fundraising campaign in school history and the largest ever undertaken by a women’s college in the South.
+The Campaign for Women Who Are Going Places successfully concluded in 2010 with more than $161 million raised, far exceeding the goal of $125 million.

-Other significant accomplishments of Gray's presidency include a new major in environmental studies; a new certificate program in leadership studies; an extensive seminar program especially designed for first-year students; an honors program; renovation of historic buildings and gardens on the campus; growth of Hollins’ endowment from $85 million to more than $165 million; balanced operating budgets for the past eight years; and elimination of the university’s debt.
+- Other significant accomplishments include a new major in environmental studies; a new certificate program in leadership studies; an extensive seminar program especially designed for first-year students; an honors program; renovation of historic buildings and gardens on the campus; growth of Hollins’ endowment from $85 million to more than $165 million; balanced operating budgets for the past eight years; and elimination of the university’s debt.

-A native of Dallas, Texas, she is married to David Maxson and between them they have seven adult children.
+A native of Dallas, Texas, she is married to David Maxson.
+Between them they have seven adult children.